adxambek/telegram_bot/README.md

-# This is first telegram bot project in java 😊
+ # This is my first telegram bot in java😊